Bookmark saved

 Kate sat on the floor in the corner of her room.
 Her back was pressed against the wall, her knees drawn up to her chest, her arms wrapped tight around them like she was trying to hold herself together.
 Her eyes were open but unfocused, staring at something Chelsea could not see.
 Something that wasn't there.
 Something that existed in a place where Chelsea could not follow.

 "Kate."
 Chelsea crossed the room in three strides and knelt in front of the girl.
-The floor was cold through her uniform pants.
+The floor was cold through her uniform pants—the thermal tiles in the residential ring never quite warmed the way they were supposed to, a quirk of the old liner hull plating beneath them.
 "Kate, look at me."

 Kate didn't respond.
-Her lips moved slightly, forming shapes that might have been words, but no sound came out.
-The silence was wrong in a way Chelsea couldn't name—Kate's lips shaped sounds that never arrived, her voice somewhere else entirely.
+Her lips moved, shaping sounds that never arrived, her voice somewhere else entirely.

 Chelsea's training kicked in.
 Check for physical distress.
 Assess responsiveness.
 Look for signs of seizure or medical emergency.
 Her fingers found Kate's wrist, checking the pulse.
 Steady.
 Her hand moved to Kate's forehead.
 Normal temperature.
 She watched the rise and fall of the small chest.
 Breathing was even.
 Deep.